yetanotherion/slides/jenkins_meetup_murex_19_04_2017/slides.md

 ???

-MOAB is mother of all builds, not Massive Ordnance Air Blast.
+MOAB is mother of all builds, not Massive Ordnance Air Blast, nor Mother of All Bombs.

 ---